-Pupillometry is a useful and objective measurement for measuring the effort as well as when the point of giving up occurs (e.g. Beatty, 1982; Zekveld et al., 2010; 2011; Wendt et al., 2018; Ohlenforst et al., 2018).
-In this method, the pupil dilation is continuously recorded (Kramer et al., 2013, as cited in Pichora-Fuller et al, 2016).
+Pupillometry is a useful and objective measurement for measuring listening effort, including when an individual 'gives up' on a task. (e.g. Beatty, 1982; Zekveld et al., 2010; 2011; Wendt et al., 2017; Ohlenforst et al., 2017).
+Pupil dilation is continuously recorded (Kramer et al., 2013, as cited in Pichora-Fuller et al, 2016).
 Pupil dilation has previously been shown to quantify effort (please see Opn Clinical Evidence white paper, Le Goff et al., 2016).
 Pupillometry can measure effort because the pupil dilation is partly connected with areas of the brain that govern the 'fight or flight' response (McCorry, 2007).
 Essentially, when a person needs to put in effort to solve a task, the sympathetic nervous system, which is known as the system for fight or flight responses, triggers physiological changes in the body such as pupil dilation.
 Thus, when presented with speech in noise, the person either invests resources to 'fight' the noise, or give up trying to process the speech in noise.

-A previous study investigated the effects of the acoustic environment on the pupil dilation in a group with hearing impairment (Ohlenforst et al., 2018).
-The study found that the pupil dilation changes as a function of signal-to-noise ratio (SNR) in an inverse U shape curve.
-In other words, when going from very difficult SNRs to easy SNRs, the peak pupil dilation increases until a certain point, and then decreases again.
-The study showed that people with hearing loss give up trying to process speech at sound environments of around -1 dB SNR (Ohlenforst et al., 2018).
-This means that many opportunities for socialising are sacrificed, because situations like conversing in a restaurant has an SNR of -5 dB or even poorer.
-However, the same study also found that the OpenSound NavigatorTM (OSN) can facilitate moving the point of giving up to situations with lower SNRs, meaning that OSN enables people wearing hearing aids to actively participate in more social situations (see white paper Pushing the Noise Limit, Le Goff & Beck, 2018).
-Results from another pupillometry study have shown that the OpenSound Navigator can reduce the listening effort for people with hearing loss even in environments where the level of noise is relatively low (see Opn Clinical Evidence white paper, Le Goff et al., 2016; Wendt et al., 2018).
-Thus, a collection of studies using pupillometry is available to provide evidence that OSN in Opn hearing aids reduces the listening effort significantly, making communication less exhausting for those with hearing loss, and moves the give up point for understanding speech in noise, enabling them to participate actively in even more social situations.
+A previous study investigated the effects of the acoustic environment on the pupil dilation in a group with hearing impairment (Ohlenforst et al., 2017).
+The study found that the pupil dilation changes as a function of signalto-noise ratio (SNR) in an inverse U shape curve.
+In other words, when going from very difficult SNRs to easy SNRs, the peak pupil dilation increases until a certain point, and then decreases again, suggesting that people 'give up' when the task becomes too difficult.
+The study showed that people with hearing loss give up trying to process speech at sound environments of around -1 dB SNR (Ohlenforst et al., 2017).
+This means that many opportunities for socializing are sacrificed, because situations like conversing in a restaurant has an SNR of -5 dB or even poorer.
+However, the same study also found that the OpenSound NavigatorTM (OSN) can facilitate moving the point of giving up to situations with lower SNRs, meaning that OSN enables people wearing hearing aids to actively participate in more social situations (see white paper Pushing the Noise Limit, Le Goff & Beck, 2017).
+Results from another pupillometry study have shown that OpenSound Navigator can reduce the listening effort for people with hearing loss even in environments where the level of noise is relatively low (see Opn Clinical Evidence white paper, Le Goff et al., 2016; Wendt et al., 2017).
+These studies using pupillometry indicate that OSN in Opn hearing aids reduces listening effort significantly, making communication less exhausting for these hearing aid users, and moves the give up point for understanding speech in noise, enabling them to participate actively in even more social situations.